qbleuse/AWS-SAMUEL/Documentation/Usage/Configuration.md

 Be sure to match the port in the lambdas and in your command when launching your legacy local gamelift.

-"http://host.docker.internal" redirects to the machine locallhost from inside docker on Windows, it allows us to connect to the gamelift legacy running on our machine. it may be different on other OS's.
+"http://host.docker.internal" redirects to the machine localhost from inside docker on Windows, it allows us to connect to the gamelift legacy running on our machine. it may be different on other OS's.

 For how to launch and test with a legacy Gamelift, refer yourself to [AWS's own documentation on the subject](https://docs.aws.amazon.com/gamelift/latest/developerguide/integration-testing-local.html)

 ## Configure SAM to your environment

-Also, I use python 3.9 to run the lambdas bu you can change it to uyour own version of python by changing the [template.yaml](../../Plugins/AWSOSS/SAM/template.yaml) file.
+Also, I use python 3.9 to run the lambdas but you can change it to your own version of python, or to another programming language, by changing the [template.yaml](../../Plugins/AWSOSS/SAM/template.yaml) file.

 ```yaml
 # More info about Globals: https://github.com/awslabs/serverless-application-model/blob/master/docs/globals.rst